 I’m not sure if there have been disasters or just changes of opinion.
-I once painted our bedroom an old colour from Farrow & Ball that doesn’t even exist anymore called Pea Soup.
+I once painted our bedroom an old color from Farrow & Ball that doesn’t even exist anymore called Pea Soup.
 It seemed like a good idea at the time.
-In the book I talk of how I painted my north-facing kitchen in a cold shade of grey.
+In the book I talk of how I painted my north-facing kitchen in a cold shade of gray.
 That was, I suppose, a pretty big disaster as it made the room cold and life-draining but it was easy to paint over so it wasn’t an irreversible decision – which is, of course, the joy of paint.

 Oh it’s always the room I last decorated so until a couple of weeks ago it was the newly converted loft.
 But I am in the middle of a little kitchen refurb and am fully expecting it to be that when it is done.

 How would you spend your perfect day off?